 Chico Mendes Prize

-The Chico Mendes Prize is awarded biennially to the best Practice Insights article by an early career practitioner in Ecological Solutions and Evidence.
+The Chico Mendes Prize is awarded biennially to the best Practice Insights article by an early career author in Ecological Solutions and Evidence.

 About Chico Mendes

 Chico Mendes was a Brazilian rubber tapper and environmental activist whose continued fight and defence for the Amazon rainforest, local labourers and indigenous peoples changed the course of conservation across Brazil.

 Born into a generation of seringueiros (rubber tappers), Mendes grew up in the Amazon and became the voice of seringueiros throughout Brazil with his trade union activism and support for local communities.
 With increasing deforestation and expulsion of forest inhabitants, Mendes emphasized the need to establish reserves protected from destruction, and from which natural resources can be sustainability extracted to benefit local labourers and indigenous communities.